stefan-kolb/aoc-mgx-format/specification/body/Actions/0x0B (Resign).md

 ## Description

 *:command*
-The command identifier for the action attack will always be `0x0B`.
+The command identifier for the action will always be `0x0B`.

 *:player_id*
 The *player_id* may range from `0x01` - `0x08`.